enso-org/enso/docs/CONTRIBUTING.md

 #### Building the Project Manager Fat Jar

-In order to build a fat jar with Project Manager component, run the `assembly` task on the `project-manager` subproject:
+In order to build a fat jar with the Project Manager component, run the `assembly` task on the `project-manager` subproject:

 ```bash
 sbt "project-manager/assembly"
 ```

-This will produce the `project-manager` fat jar and a `runtime.jar` fat jar in the repository root.
+This will produce a `project-manager` fat jar and a `runtime.jar` fat jar in the repository root.

 #### Building the Launcher Native Binary